mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 through an intermediate relay.

 We use a similar approach in our stream mode.
-When a client opens a stream, it sends at the beginning of the bytestream one or more TLV messages that indicate the IP address and port number of the remote destination of the bytestream.
+When a client opens a stream, it sends at the beginning of the bytestream one or more TLV messages indicating the IP address and port number of the remote destination of the bytestream.
 Their format is detailed in section {{sec-format}}.
 Upon reception of such a TLV message, the concentrator opens a TCP connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the